San Diego Sexual Harassment Attorney

-Sexual harassment can happen to individuals of any gender by someone of any gender.
-In some cases, the person being harassed isn’t even the one who files a sexual harassment claim.
-If you witnessed harassment directed at someone else and were negatively impacted, you may have a legal claim.
+Sexual harassment is not limited to specific genders; it can happen to individuals of any gender and can be perpetrated by someone of any gender.
+In some cases, the person being harassed may not be the one who files the complaint.
+If you have witnessed harassment directed at someone else and were negatively impacted by it, you may have a legal claim.

 What Should I Do If I Have Been Sexually Harassed At Work?

 In the unfortunate event that you have experienced sexual harassment in the workplace, you deserve justice and may be entitled to compensation for the harm you endured.
 While we understand that it can be challenging, it is important to utilize all available internal grievance procedures and legal actions to protect your rights.

 It is important to clearly communicate to the harasser that their behavior is unwelcome.
 Legal authorities tend to take action against sex-based behaviors that are explicitly rejected by the victim.
 By firmly expressing your refusal and saying no to the harasser, you may be able to prevent them from mischaracterizing their actions as harmless.

 If you experience an incident of sexual harassment, you should report the incident to your supervisor or the human resources department of your employer.
 We understand that speaking up can be intimidating, but California law requires employers to take reasonable steps to prevent and promptly address any harassing conduct.
 If you are concerned about facing your employer or fear retaliation for making a complaint, it may be wise to consult an attorney first, who can provide guidance and support.

 File a Lawsuit or a Sexual Harassment Complaint with the Government